 Self-control is about so much more than food.
 Although, I have found in my life that food seems to be the last frontier.
 While I have exercised discipline in many areas of my life, my eating is one area I must be on guard against.

-This verse reminds me that it’s ok to struggle, but I don’t want to live in the slums.
+This Bible verse about self-control reminds me that it’s ok to struggle, but I don’t want to live in the slums.

-God has given us the stamp of approval on sweets with one caveat– do not eat too much.
-He has declared all food “good” (1 Timothy 4:4) but warns us not to eat too much.
+God has given us the stamp of approval on sweets with one caveat–do not eat too much.
+He has declared there is no “bad food” (1 Timothy 4:4) but warns us not to eat too much.

 6. 1 Peter 5:8 (ESV) Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.

-See your food temptations for what they are– a plow by Satan to make you ineffective for Christ.
+See your food temptations for what they are– a ploy by Satan to make you ineffective for Christ.

 7. 1 Corinthians 9:25 (ESV) Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable one.